pharaguchi/pharaguchi/README.md

 ### Some cool stuff I'm up to
 - Working at F5 as a Data Analytics Apprentice
 - Developing a supervised learning solution for UCLA Neurology to validate molecules that will aid in stroke recovery
+- Collaborating with a team of 4 for a WiDS Kaggle competition!

 ### Languages I have worked in
 - C/C++